Sanjana7ramola/Air_drums-project/README.md

 project leverages a laptop's built-in webcam to capture the user's motions, interpreting these into accurate drumming audio outputs, thus making drumming practice possible virtually anywhere and anytime.
+# Installation :
+### Prerequisites

+1. **Install Visual Studio Code (VS Code)**
+    - Download and install VS Code from [here](https://code.visualstudio.com/).
+    - Follow the installation instructions on the website.

+2. **Install Anaconda**
+    - Download and install Anaconda from [here](https://www.anaconda.com/products/distribution).
+    - Follow the installation instructions on the website.